- what power to give (financial matters only)

 - when the form specifies

-- if the person who made the appointment cancels the power (they can also change the power)
+- if you cancel the power (you can also change the power)

 Who to appoint

-The principal can also appoint an alternative attorney (or alternative attorneys) to act in circumstances that the principal specifies.
+You can also appoint an alternative attorney (or attorneys) to act in specified circumstances.

-If the person making the appointment appoints more than one decision maker they can choose whether the attorneys make decisions:
+If you appoint more than one decision-maker you can choose whether the attorneys make decisions:

 - jointly, which means the attorneys must all agree to any decisions and every document must be signed by all of them